hoefler02/hoefler02.github.io/_posts/2020-03-22-angstromctf-canary.md

 0x7fffffffe680:	0x0000000000000001	0x00007fffffffe758
 ```

-Next, we can set a breakpoint after the format string vulnerable printf, and leaked some pointers off the stack to get an idea of where the stack cookie lies.
+Next, we can set a breakpoint after the format string vulnerable printf, and leak some pointers off the stack to get an idea of where the stack cookie lies.

 ```
 (gdb) b *0x0000000000400933